Weight control and diet

 Some other ideas for replacing unhealthy habits with healthy ones are:

 It may take a while to turn unhealthy habits into new, healthy ones.
 Since it took a while to form the old habits, it may take just as long to change them.
 Do not give up.

 Childhood obesity is best treated by a non-drug, multidisciplinary approach, including diet, behavior modification, and exercise.
 Children should be screened for obesity at age 6, and referred to weight management programs if needed at that time.
 Moderate-to-intense programs have the highest rate of success with children and adolescents.
 These programs include counseling and behavior modifications.

 Most children spend about 3 hours a day watching TV.
 When you add in other screen time activities, they spend closer to 5 to 7 hours a day.
 Current screen time guidelines recommend that children under age 2 have no screen time.
 Above age 2, children should limit screen time to 1 to 2 hours a day.

 Children should have many chances to run, bike, and play sports during the day.
-Experts recommend they get 60 minutes of moderate activity every day.
-Moderate activity means faster breathing and faster heartbeat than normal.
+CDC recommends that children age 2 and older get 60 minutes of activity every day.
+The activities should comprise of moderate to vigorous aerobic exercises.
 Some examples are: